 One should also note that his DVDs, CDs and books are also rather on the pricey side, so one does need to use discernment when contemplating where his desire to get his “message” out starts, and where his need to make a living ends.

-In fact, one would have thought that after seeing one of his live presentations or purchasing one of his expensive DVDs or books, such would be sufficient to now be considered "one of the enlightened ones."
-It's like once a person has seen a decent western movie, you've seen them all, right?
+In fact, one would have thought that after seeing one of his live presentations or purchasing one of his expensive DVDs or books, such would be sufficient to now be considered “one of the enlightened ones.”
+It’s like once a person has seen a decent western movie, you’ve seen them all, right?
 But after making a good living off his enterprise for 27 years, what further message can he announce, and why do people keep returning to see and hear him?
-The answer in quite simple: they are hooked on him and his type of message, and as such, they need their "fix."
-An expensive fix indeed, but as someone wisely once said, "You can't tell people how to spend their money."
+The answer is quite simple: they are hooked on him and his type of message, and as such, they need their “fix.”
+An expensive fix indeed, but as someone wisely once said, “You can’t tell people how to spend their money.”

 So, how did Icke go from being a journalist/goalkeeper to a worldwide speaker on secret societies, and of course his bizarre reptilian views?
 He claims it all came about after he received a “vision” to go to Peru.
 And apparently he did just that, and after a 19-hour flight from the UK, and not knowing who or what to look for, he was led to a man waiting for him just as he departed his plane.